-- Link A32 and T32 code, or A64 code. - Generate interworking veneers to switch between A32 and T32 states when required. - Generate range extension veneers, where required, to extend the range of branch instructions. - Automatically select the appropriate standard C or C++ library variants to link with, based on the build attributes of the objects it is linking. - Enable you to specify the locations of code and data within the system memory map, using either a command-line option or a scatter file. - Perform RW data compression to minimize ROM size. - Eliminate unused sections to reduce the size of your output image. - Control the generation of debug information in the output file. - Generate a static callgraph and list the stack usage. - Control the contents of the symbol table in output images. - Show the sizes of code and data in the output. - Build images suitable for all states of the ARMv8-M Security Extensions.
+- Link A32 and T32 code, or A64 code. - Generate interworking veneers to switch between A32 and T32 states when required. - Generate range extension veneers, where required, to extend the range of branch instructions. - Automatically select the appropriate standard C or C++ library variants to link with, based on the build attributes of the objects it is linking. - Position code and data at specific locations within the system memory map, using either a commandline option or a scatter file. - Perform RW data compression to minimize ROM size. - Eliminate unused sections to reduce the size of your output image. - Control the generation of debug information in the output file. - Generate a static callgraph and list the stack usage. - Control the contents of the symbol table in output images. - Show the sizes of code and data in the output. - Build images suitable for all states of the Armv8-M Security Extensions.